 If you are using 1&1 (sometimes referred to as 1and1) as your DNS provider, this guide will help you configure your DNS records to point to WP Engine.
-This step is required in the process of “going live” with your domain on the WP Engine platform.
+This step is required in the process of going live with your domain on the WP Engine platform.

-Please note: Be sure to review our Going Live guide to ensure you have taken the necessary steps before changing your DNS.
+NOTE: Be sure to review our Going Live guide to ensure you have taken the necessary steps before changing your DNS.

-Step 1: Locate your DNS information in User Portal
+Step 1: Locate DNS Information

 Step 2: Login to 1&1